Pen – FrøyaRingen (NYTEK23)

 - Reflective sticker

-Another important marking on the pen is the red band fastened to the two steel brackets indicating that the sinker tube has its last mirror welding between these two brackets.
+Another important marking on the pen is the red band attached to the two steel brackets shown in Figure 8 indicating that the sinker tube has its last butt fusion welding between these two brackets.

 2.4 Net buoyancy for the pen